captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 	return fmt.Errorf("[in main.run] failed to open database: %w", err) }

-log.Println("onnected successfully to the database")
+log.Println("Connected successfully to the database")

 // ... other code from run
 ```